Being A Student In Mongolia: 2016 vs 2017

 Mongolian students are far more involved in their country’s decision-making in 2017.
 One notable example is a series of protests nicknamed “Battle of Noyon-Uul” or “Protect Noyon-Uul.”
-Mongolian students backed by political and environmental activists managed to divert the government from its decision of mining in the area of the Noin-Ula burial site.
+Mongolian students, backed by political and environmental activists, managed to divert the government from its decision to mine a burial site in Noin-Ula.

-Starting with 2017, Mongolian students have the possibility to sign up for an increased number of exchange programs in neighbouring countries such as Russia and China.
+Starting with 2017, Mongolian students can sign up for an increased number of exchange programs in neighbouring countries such as Russia and China.
 This concludes that there are already a number of Mongolian students studying overseas.
-Mongolia is hoping to learn about the various education systems offered overseas so that it can improve its own programs.
-Mongolia also has close ties with its powerful neighbour.
+Mongolia is hoping to learn about the various education systems offered overseas so that it can improve its own programmes.
+Mongolia also has close ties with its powerful neighbour, Russia.
 Soviet influence was able to lift the level of literacy from 1% close to 100% in just a couple of decades, mostly because the country had a population of only hundreds of thousands.

-Year after year, university students from Mongolia are more interested in studying in China.
+Year after year, university students from Mongolia become more interested in studying in China.
 As a direct result, an increasing number of primary and secondary schools are incorporating Chinese into their curriculum.